Best travel insurance

-Whether you’re young or old, going on a family holiday or a backpacking trip, we break down how to find the best travel insurance deal.
+Whether you're young or old, going on a family holiday or backpacking, here's how to find the best travel insurance deal, plus we reveal the insurers customers love.

 The type of policy you will need will differ, depending on your trip.
 So we break down travel insurance into the following categories: seniors, those with pre-existing medical conditions, multi-trip, those taking plenty of gadgets and those looking for the cheapest deal possible.